microsoft/o365-moodle/local/o365docs/local_o365.md

 Integration Options
 ---------------------
 This controls what kind of Office 365 resources you want to create and associate with a Moodle Course.
 You have the option to create either a SharePoint subsite for your course and/or an Office 365 Group.
 **Please Note** If a SharePoint Site is not needed for your Course, and you are merely looking to have a SharePoint subsite for your course in order to have access to a document library accessible by all students and teachers associated with the course, it is recommended you enable only User Groups rather than the SharePoint connection.

 ### SharePoint
 SharePoint sites can be created for each course on your Moodle site.
 You will provide a parent SharePoint site and subsites for each course will be automatically created.
 The document library for each of these subsites can then be accessed by teachers using the Office 365 repository under "SharePoint (Courses)" .
 This provides a shared store of files for a course, allowing students and teachers the ability to collaborate on documents and share resources.
 In addition, this provides a SharePoint site that can be customized for the course and linked to from the Microsoft block.
-**Note** Any AzureAD-connected Moodle user with the **moodle/course:managefiles** capability in a course will be able to access the document library from the repository.
+**Note** Any Azure AD connected Moodle user with the **moodle/course:managefiles** capability in a course will be able to access the document library from the repository.

 ** Setting up the SharePoint connection **